 The Three Valleys is one of the largest ski areas in the world.
 That being the case, there is a whole host of challenging and steep skiing for the advanced skier or snowboarder.
 In fact in the Val Thorens valley alone there are 51 reds and 14 blacks, and a total of 113 reds and 33 blacks across the domain.
 Neighbouring Courchevel has some great couloir skiing and Méribel has the Olympic downhill Face to tackle.

-Val Thorens has a wide variety of steep ski runs to offer those that like a bit of a challenge.
+Val Thorens has a wide variety of steep runs for those that like a bit of a challenge.
 With access to three different glaciers and four different summits, skiers and boarders are spoilt for choice.
-Runs from the top of the Cime Caron lift, particularly Combe de caron, have always been a favourite.
-From the top of this lift you can also access the famous Combe de rosael which is often filled with huge moguls that will test your skills.
+Runs from the top of the Cime Caron lift, particularly Combe de Caron, have always been a favourite and since the lift was replaced in 07/08, the queues at peak periods are a thing of the past.
+From the top of this lift, you can also access the famous Combe de Rosael which is often filled with huge moguls that will test your skills.

-Another good place, although slightly busier as the gondola leaves from the centre of resort, is the runs at the top of the Funitel Peclet.
-Christine is the steepest and longest of these runs and gives you the chance to follow up with the col red run at the top of the Glacier de Thorens accessed via the Moraine lift.
+Another good place, although slightly busier as the gondola leaves from the centre of resort, are the runs at the top of the Funitel Peclet.
+Christine is the steepest and longest of these runs and gives you the chance to follow up with the Col red run at the top of the Glacier de Thorens accessed via the Moraine lift.

 Explore the Three Valleys

 If it's further thrill seeking and thigh burning you require, make the most of a Three Valleys lift pass and head over to Courchevel and Méribel.

 Courchevel is known for having some of the world's hardest and steepest black runs, delivering some awesome couloirs and mountains in the higher altitude areas of the valley.
 It is a truly great place for advanced skiers and snowboarders to really challenge themselves.